 Conversion rate optimization or CRO is the process of modifying the user experience so existing inactive visitors convert.

-In other words, the purpose of CRO is maximizing current website traffic to achieve your goals.
+In other words, the purpose of CRO is to maximize current website traffic to achieve your goals.

-For many businesses, CRO’s main appeal is that it generates a high return on investment and helps companies grow in the long-term.
+For many businesses, CRO means you will make more money online.
+CRO’s main appeal is that it generates a high return on investment and helps companies grow in the long-term.